Legion2/CorsairLightingProtocol/README.md

    ![the wiring](docs/board-wiring.jpg)
 1. Verify that your device works as expected.
-   Open the Windows settings -> devices -> connected devices.
+   Open the Windows settings->devices->Other devices.
    Somewhere in the list of devices, there should be a device called "Lighting Node PRO".
 1. Now open [iCUE](https://www.corsair.com/icue) there should be the "Lighting Node PRO".